 The Managing Director & CEO and Chief Financial Officer are permanent Invitees.
-The representatives of the statutory auditors and internal auditors are also the permanent invitees and they have attended all the meetings held during the year except the meeting held on 5th March, 2020.
+The representatives of the statutory auditors and internal auditors are also the permanent invitees and they have attended all the meetings held during the year through video conference.

 C) Terms of Reference of Audit Committee